-This curious statue is composed of a lava elephant from the Roman era, symbol of the city, surmounted by an unlikely Egyptian obelisk.
+This curious statue is made up of a Roman lava elephant, symbol of the city, surmounted by an unlikely Egyptian obelisk.
 The elephant is called 'Liotru' by the people of Catania, because it is identified with the necromancer Eliodoro (7th century AD), who apparently earned a living by transforming people into animals, and therefore believed to possess magical powers that appease the incessant activity of 'Etna.

-In front of the fountain stands the Cathedral of Sant'Agata (Piazza del Duomo, free admission; 8-12 and 16-19; tel.
-095 32 00 44) with an extraordinary marble facade with two rows of columns, coming from the Roman amphitheater .
+In front of the fountain stands the Cathedral of Sant'Agata (Piazza del Duomo, free admission) with an extraordinary marble facade with two rows of columns, coming from the Roman amphitheater.
 The interior houses the relics of the holy master of the city.

 East of Piazza del Duomo

 A few blocks north - east you will find the enchanting Piazza Bellini dominated by the Massimo Bellini Theater (via Perrotta 12).

 Named after Bellini, the most famous Catania in the world, father of contemporary music, it is one of the largest theaters in Europe.
 Further east in Viale Africa are the sulfur refineries, “Le Ciminiere”.
 The recovery of the refineries led to the birth of a cultural center, hosting a permanent exhibition of relics, art and photographs from the Second World War.